To find the slope of a particular point, create a slope grid and find the Z value of the point(s) within the grid file.

 - Click Grids | Calculate | Calculus.

-- Select a map layer which uses the desired grid file from the Input Grid list or click the Browse button to navigate to and select your grid file.
+- In the Grid Calculus dialog, select a map layer which uses the desired grid file from the Input Grid list or click the Browse button to navigate to and select your grid file.

 - Choose Terrain Modeling | Terrain Slope.